 And, as in 1992, redistricting is adding to the tumult as even seemingly safe members have to contend with thousands of new voters who want change.
 As in 1992, no incumbent next year is truly secure, whether in primary or general elections.

 “If I were running a campaign committee, I would be telling my colleagues: ‘Most people in this room should not assume that you’re safe,’” said Martin Frost, a former Texas representative who survived 1992 and later led the Democratic Congressional Campaign Committee.
 “If I were in office, I’d be running like hell no matter how well I’d done in the last couple of elections.”

 Redistricting helped Republicans pick up a number of Southern seats in 1992, but they also made gains in traditionally Democratic New York and Massachusetts, thanks to incumbents who were embroiled in the House banking scandal.
 Democrats picked up seats in states such as Arizona, California, Illinois, and Florida partly because of changed demographics, and partly because of their own creative mapmaking.

 Frost believes the anti-incumbent mood may actually be stronger today than it was then.
 Republicans must contend with an activist base that still believes its party should be more ideological.
 Democrats have their own discord among liberals, albeit less intense than the GOP’s strife.

 Warning lights are already flashing on Capitol Hill.

 “They sense the restlessness of their own electorates, who are equally dissatisfied with anybody up in Washington,” said Republican Cole.
 “These are the kinds of things that put incumbents in jeopardy.”

-This article appears in the Oct.
-27, 2011, edition of National Journal Daily.
+This article appears in the October 27, 2011, edition of NJ Daily.